Poughkeepsie, New York, United States Guide

 Approximately 2 hours by car or train A charming village in the heart of hunt country, Millbrook offers a glimpse into a more refined way of life.
 Visit the Innisfree Garden, a unique and beautiful landscape inspired by East Asian garden design.
 Explore the village's shops and restaurants, or enjoy a scenic drive through the rolling hills.

-Approximately 1 hour by car Known for its vibrant antique scene and thriving arts community, Hudson offers a unique blend of history and culture.
+Approximately 1 hour 15 minutes by car or train Known for its vibrant antique scene and thriving arts community, Hudson offers a unique blend of history and culture.
 Explore Warren Street, lined with antique shops, art galleries, and restaurants.
 Visit Olana State Historic Site, the home and studio of Hudson River School painter Frederic Church, for stunning views of the Hudson Valley.

 Travel Time